Local Soil Reconstruction & Subsurface Intelligence

 - morie_anchor → selected anchor profile and boundary definition

-- morie_mooring → soil-informed assumptions for embedded load transfer
+- morie_mooring → soil-informed assumptions for mooring line seabed contact

 It provides the geotechnical transition from layout geometry to anchor design.